Camera-Aware Cross-View Alignment for Referring 3D Gaussian Splatting Segmentation: Introduction

-To further investigate the root cause of multi-view inconsistency in R3DGS, we analyze existing pipelines and observe that single-view pseudo supervision tends to overfit view-specific artifacts without constraining how the same Gaussians should behave across calibrated views (see \cref{fig:teaser1-a}), resulting in degraded generalization and inconsistent masks.
-Although several prior studies have explored multi-view consistency in related 3D tasks, directly applying such strategies to R3DGS proves ineffective.
-Pre-/post-processing methods such as FastLGS \cite{Ji2025FastLGS}, econSG \cite{Zhang2025econSG}, FMLGS \cite{Tan2025FMLGS}, and OmniSeg3D \cite{ying2023omniseg3domniversal3dsegmentation} attempt to enforce cross-view coherence.
-However, their non-differentiable components make them highly threshold-sensitive and prone to error accumulation, limiting their applicability to the fine-grained reasoning required in referring scenarios \cite{zhu2025rethinking}.
-In contrast, differentiable clustering approaches, including Gaussian Grouping \cite{Ye2024GaussianGrouping}, Contrastive Gaussian Clustering \cite{silva2024contrastivegaussianclusteringweakly}, OpenGaussian \cite{Wu2024OpenGaussian}, and Click-Gaussian \cite{choi2024click}, promote cross-view stability through feature regularization.
-Yet, these methods still rely primarily on 2D image-level features distilled from foundation models, underutilizing the intrinsic 3D geometry that is crucial for robust spatial reasoning \cite{ying2024omniseg3d}.
-These limitations indicate that achieving robust multi-view consistency in R3DGS is \textbf{non-trivial}, calling for a new, fully differentiable, and language-grounded framework that explicitly enforces cross-view alignment within native 3D space.
+To further analyze this challenge, we observe that single-view pseudo supervision in current pipelines tends to overfit view-specific artifacts, without explicitly constraining how the same Gaussians should respond across calibrated views.
+Several works attempt to improve coherence via pre-/post-processing, such as FMLGS~\cite{Tan2025FMLGS} and OmniSeg3D~\cite{ying2024omniseg3d}, but their non-differentiable and heuristic designs make them fragile for fine-grained referring scenarios~\cite{zhu2025rethinking}.
+Alternatively, differentiable clustering methods~\cite{Ye2024GaussianGrouping, silva2024contrastivegaussianclusteringweakly, Wu2024OpenGaussian, choi2024click} promote cross-view stability through feature regularization, yet still rely mainly on 2D image-level cues and underexploit native 3D geometry~\cite{ying2024omniseg3d}.
+These observations suggest that achieving robust cross-view consistency in R3DGS is \emph{non-trivial}, calling for a fully differentiable and geometry-aware formulation directly in the 3D Gaussian space.

-To this end, we propose \textbf{Camera-Aware Referring Field (CaRF)}, a novel R3DGS framework (see \cref{fig:teaser1-b}) designed to achieve robust multi-view consistency.
-We first introduce {Gaussian Field Camera Encoding (GFCE)}, which embeds camera parameters into the Gaussian feature space to capture view-dependent cues and enhance geometric reasoning during Gaussian–query matching.
-By injecting explicit geometric priors, GFCE enables the model to interpret spatial variations across viewpoints and align visual features more accurately with language cues.
-Building on this foundation, we further propose {In-Training Paired-View Supervision (ITPVS)}, which projects each selected Gaussian into two calibrated views within a single iteration to expose cross-view discrepancies and penalize view-specific overfitting.
-Together, GFCE and ITPVS complement each other, where GFCE provides the geometric context for reliable view grounding, and ITPVS enforces consistency through paired-view optimization, allowing CaRF to achieve view-consistent referring segmentation in 3D Gaussian fields.